-Imaging autoimmune diabetesJanuary 29th, 2014 in Diabetes /
+Imaging autoimmune diabetesJanuary 29, 2014 in Medicine & Health / Diabetes

 Researchers at Lund University have managed to develop a technique whereby they can study the inflammatory process that takes place in the pancreas during the natural development of type 1 diabetes, allowing for real time and repeated non-invasive imaging of individual islets of Langerhans.
 The technique enables the visualisation of a human autoimmune disease in animal models that gives us a way to watch the body´s response to new therapeutic strategies that attempt to save islets from this deadly immune system attack.